subakva/niarevo/README.markdown

 ## Future Features ##

   * Dreams
-    * Showing a list of dreams
+    * Import data from the previous version
     * Attach images/files to a dream
     * Safe html formatting
     * Captcha for anonymous dreams